Bigsy/aerogrant/README.md

 A Clojure library which pulls together integrant and aero for config nirvana https://www.pixelated-noise.com/blog/2022/04/28/integrant-and-aero/index.html

-Also throws in the ability of pulling secrets from AWS screets messenger
+Also throws in the ability of pulling secrets from AWS secrets messenger

 ## Usage